VisionLearningGroup/visda-2019-public/multisource/README.md

 To evaluate the performance of your adaptation model, you should:
 - Train your model with training data (with labels) and adapt it on the validation data (without labels).
 - Predict labels for images in the validation set.
-The results file should follow the format of one category ID prediction per line, in the order of images provided by `image_list.txt`.
+The results file should follow the format of one category ID prediction per line, in the order of images provided by [submission_list.txt](http://csr.bu.edu/ftp/visda/2019/multi-source/txt/submission_list.txt).
 Please see a sample submission file [here](https://github.com/VisionLearningGroup/visda-2019-public/blob/master/multisource/submission_example/result.txt).
 - Calculate the mean accuracies for each category and the overall mean of these accuracies.
 We have provided the evaluation script used by our server ([eval.py](https://github.com/VisionLearningGroup/visda-2018-public/edit/master/openset/eval.py)) so that you may evaluate your results offline.
 You are encouraged to upload your results to the evaluation server to compare your performance with that of other participants.